 Is having sex while on your period really that bad?

 If it was, your libido wouldn’t be shooting through the roof while you lay in bed all day, needing some TLC and maybe a little more during your period.

-But, because having sex while on your period can become a bit messy, it is always a good idea to be prepared.
+One issue is that having sex while on your period can become a bit messy; it is always a good idea to be prepared!

 What Happens If You Have Sex On Your Period?

 Having sex on the first day of a menstrual period can be uncomfortable, especially if you are getting strong and painful cramps.